latex3/luaotfload/README.md

 ![Travis CI for dev](https://img.shields.io/travis/com/u-fischer/luaotfload/dev.svg?style=flat-square)

-Date of last CTAN upload: 2018-12-19.
+The version will be uploaded to CTAN shortly.

-The ongoing development is in the dev branch.
+The ongoing development is in the dev branch and in branches referring to the dates of the import of the context files.

 ## Support
 [![GitHub issues](https://img.shields.io/badge/github-issues-blue.svg?style=flat-square)](https://github.com/u-fischer/luaotfload/issues)